-\textbf{Prefix tuning} is a general version of prompt tuning, which prepends the continuous vectors at each hidden state, and these continuous vectors participate in the calculation of attention as key vectors and value vectors, referred to \citet{Li2021PrefixTuningOC}.
+\item \textbf{Prefix Tuning} is a generalized version of prompt tuning (PT), which incorporates learnable continuous vectors at every hidden state.
+These continuous vectors also contribute to the computation of attention, serving as both key and value vectors \cite{Li2021PrefixTuningOC}. \end{itemize}